RaVeR76/BubbleBobbleBonkers/README.md

 I hope this code is as simple to write, as it is to say it ha ha !

 * **Implementation**
-I first created my various cards functions like shuffle, display, etc,etc.
+I first created my various cards functions like shuffle, display, etc, etc.
 And obviously two functions for when a match happens <b>cardsMatch()</b> and when a match doesn't happen <b>cardsDontMatch()</b>.
 I simply added ```points += 5;``` to the cardsMatch function and ```points -= 2;``` to the cardsDontMatch function.
 I declared the points variable at the start by making it zero.